sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 * `--crit, -c="<value>"`: Services to set at info crit level.
 * `--debug, -d="<value>"`: Services to set at debug log level.
 * `--error, -e="<value>"`: Services to set at info error level.
+* `--feedback`: provide feedback about this command by opening up a Github discussion
 * `--info, -i="<value>"`: Services to set at info log level.
 * `--warn, -w="<value>"`: Services to set at warn log level.